Published: Wednesday, July 03, 2002

 given product.
 To make coding and maintenance easier I like to remove the SOAP call

-from the main bulk of the code and put it into its own function (CalculateDiscount),
+from the main bulk of the code and put it into its own function (CalculateDiscount

 which is shown below.
-Since the CalculateDiscount function uses the SOAP Toolkit, only
+Since the CalculateDiscount

 a few lines of code are needed to call the Web Service.